sybilhoangRG/support.balsamiq.com/content/tutorials/landingpages.md

 Now I begin exploring some visual representations of the elements.
 Before Balsamiq, I did **thumbnail sketches**.
 You can think of this as pre-wireframe idea generation.

 Think of this as sitting around a coffee table with your team sketching ideas on the back of a napkin.
-It's rougher and more abstract, with far less less detail than a wireframe.
+It's rougher and more abstract, with far less detail than a wireframe.

 ### Identify Elements